Carry On Jack: Plot

-Before dying, Admiral Horatio Nelson says that Britain needs a bigger navy with more men and then requests a kiss to Hardy.
+Before dying, Admiral Horatio Nelson says Britain needs a bigger navy with more men and then requests a kiss to Hardy.
 Meanwhile, Albert Poop-Decker has taken eight and half years and is still not qualified as midshipman, but is promoted by the First Sea Lord as England needs officers.
 He is to join the frigate HMS Venus at Plymouth.
-Arriving to find the crew all celebrating as they are sailing tomorrow, he takes a sedan chair with no bottom (so he has to run), carried by a young man and his father to Dirty Dick's Tavern.

-Mobbed by women in the tavern as he is holding a sovereign aloft (as advised by Dale), he is rescued by serving maid Sally.
-She wants to go to sea to find her former lodger and childhood sweetheart Roger, but landlord Ned has let her down.
-She finds that Poop-Decker has not reported to the ship yet and is unknown to them, so in a room upstairs she knocks him out and takes his midshipman's uniform.
+Arriving to find the crew celebrating as they are sailing tomorrow, he takes a sedan chair with no bottom (so he has to run), carried by a young man and his father to Dirty Dick's Tavern.
+Mobbed by women in the tavern as he is holding a sovereign aloft, he is rescued by serving maid Sally.
+She wants to go to sea to find her former lodger and childhood sweetheart Roger.
+Learning that Poop-Decker has not reported to his ship and is unknown to them, she knocks him out and takes his midshipman's uniform.

 Poop-Decker wakes and dons a dress to cover his long johns, and downstairs, along with cess pit cleaner Walter Sweetly, is kidnapped by a press gang run by the Venuss First Officer Lieutenant Jonathan Howett and his bosun, Mr. Angel.
-They come to when at sea and are introduced to Captain Fearless.
+They awake at sea and are introduced to Captain Fearless.
 Poop-Decker makes himself known, but there is already a Midshipman Poop-Decker aboard – Sally, in disguise.
 Poop-Decker, as a hopeless seaman, goes on to continually upset Howett by doing the wrong thing.
-Sally reveals her true identity to Poop-Decker after he has been punished, and he decides to let things continue as they are.
+Sally reveals her identity to Poop-Decker after he has been punished, and he decides to let things continue as they are.
 Eventually, Poop-Decker and Sally fall in love with each other.